xinjueli/TVP/README.md

 Name of QuantLet: LCPvariance

-Published in : - 'Unpublished'
+Published in : - Unpublished

 Description : 'Performs LASSO regression in a moving window by using BIC criterion to choose penalty parameter (lambda).
 The simulated data contains a break point after which the design matrix changes.